 - Transfer the tender apple into the prepared baking dish.

-- Top the apple with the crumble mix and place into the preheated oven.
+- Top the apple with the crumble mix and place it into the preheated oven.

 - If you love your desserts being on the sweet side, then try adding a sweetener to the apple mix.
 Something like maple syrup or sugar will do the trick.
-Personally, I wouldn’t add more than ½ a cup.
+Personally, I wouldn’t add more than half a cup of sugar.

-- You can also swap out the gluten free plain flour for something like almond meal.
+- You can also swap the gluten-free plain flour for something like almond meal.
 You will get a very similar topping, but it will be a bit nuttier.
 It just comes down to personal preference.

-- You're able to use any apple in this recipe, but as I mentioned above if you want the best results, it's best to stick to something like Jonagold, or granny smith.
+- You're able to use any type of apple in this apple crisp recipe.
+Still, as I mentioned above, if you want the best results, it's best to stick to something like Jonagold, or granny smith.

 There are plenty of other gluten-free desserts that you can make.
 One of my favorites is a flourless orange cake.
-It bakes to be incredibly moist and has a lovely orange flavor to it, and is a must try if you love citrus.
+It bakes to be incredibly moist and has a lovely orange flavor to it.
+It is a must-try if you love citrus.